Chipotle Spicy Hummus Recipe

 And if you’d like it spicier add in another tablespoon or more of the chipotle peppers in adobo sauce.

-My cousin used two cans of chickpeas and used the whole small can of chipotle peppers and he said it was pretty hot.
+My cousin used two cans of chickpeas and a whole small can of chipotle peppers, and he said it was pretty hot.

 Well, yes, I think it probably was.
-But I still love people to experiment in the kitchen.
+But I still love people who experiment in the kitchen.

 Overhead view of the ingredients for this chipotle hummus recipe.